algorithm-archivists/algorithm-archive/contents/probability/distributions/distributions.md

 	<img class="center" src="res/normal_distribution.png" alt="<FIG> probability density" style="width:100%"/>
 </p>

 Now, if we are interested in the probability of the range of values that lie between $$x_0$$ and $$x_0 + dx$$, all we have to do is calculate the _area_ of the green sliver above.
-This is the defining feature of a  probability density function: that the probability of a range of values is the _area_ under the curve and within that range.
+This is the defining feature of a  probability density function:

+> the probability of a range of values is the _area_ of the region under the probability density curve which is within that range.

 But how do we quantify this area?
 Imagine that the green sliver in the diagram is really, really thin - infinitesimally thin, to be precise, with the width $$dx$$ almost vanishing to zero.
-In that case, the area of the green sliver is approximated by rectangle of height $$P(x)$$ and width $$dx$$.
-And so the area will be $$P(x)dx$$, and thus
+In that case, the area of the green sliver is approximated by a rectangle of height $$P(x)$$ and width $$dx$$.
+So the area will be $$P(x)dx$$, and thus

 $$
 \mathbb{P}(x_0 \leq x \leq x_0 + dx) = P(x)dx
 $$

-So strictly speaking, $$P(x)$$ itself is NOT a probability, but rather the quantity $$P(x)dx$$, or any area under the curve.
-That is why we call $$P(x)$$ the probability density at $$x$$, and the actual probability is only defined for ranges of $$x$$.
-But what about for large ranges of $$x$$, which are not infinitesimal?
-We do exactly what we did for the discrete case - sum up all the individual probabilities for each range of values of width $$dx$$.
+So strictly speaking, $$P(x)$$ itself is NOT a probability, but rather the probability is the quantity $$P(x)dx$$, or any area under the curve.
+That is why we call $$P(x)$$ the probability _density_ at $$x$$, while the actual probability is only defined for ranges of $$x$$.

+But what about large ranges of $$x$$, which are not infinitesimally thin?
+We do exactly what we did for the discrete case - sum up the probabilities of each and every distinct range of values, each with an infinitesimal width $$dx$$.
 And what do we call such a sum over a continuous variable?
 Why, an integral, of course!
 Who knew calculus would come in handy one day?
 And so we have,

 $$
 \mathbb{P}(a \leq x \leq b ) = \int_a^b P(x)dx